 A Mixed Use Residential building includes commercial uses on the ground floor and residential uses on upper floors.
-It has a shared entrance and may have interior corridors.
+They may have shared entrances and may have interior corridors.
+They may also have separate ground floor entrances.
 Parking is provided in a surface lot or underground.
 Tuck-under parking can also be incorporated when site constraints make other parking options difficult.